Joe Rohde

-Joseph Rohde is the Experience Architect for Virgin Galactic.
+Joseph Rohde is an American themed entertainment designer and artist, serving as the Experience Architect for Virgin Galactic.
 Rohde was previously a veteran executive at Walt Disney Imagineering, the division of The Walt Disney Company that designs and builds Disney's theme parks and resort hotels.
 Rohde's formal title was Executive Designer and Vice President, Creative.

 Rohde was born in Sacramento, California and raised in Hawaii.
 He graduated from Chaminade College Preparatory, Canoga Park, Calif., in 1973, where he starred in student dramatic productions and was Class Salutatorian.
 Rohde received a bachelor's degree in Fine Arts from Occidental College in Los Angeles.

 Rohde's trademark is a large collection of earrings he wears in his left ear, all of which are souvenirs from decades of travel to remote corners of the world.
 This tradition began when he stuck his 5-year anniversary pin into his ear.